-Management has yet to assess the impact of IFRS 9 on the Company's financial statements.
-The new standard is required to applied for annual reporting periods beginning on or after January 1, 2018.
+Management is in the process of developing its IFRS 9 models and has not yet quantified the impact of IFRS 9 on the Company's financial statements.
+The new standard is required to be applied for annual reporting periods beginning on or after January 1, 2018.